najibels/FinalCapstone/README.md

 - 4/14(55% done)
-  - Finished Model and enity classes
+  - Finished Model and entity classes
   - Worked on Daos
   - Working on Forms and form validation